c-testsuite/c-testsuite/README.md

 - 'main' is the entry point.
 - These tests must not require a preprocessor.
 - They are not linked against any libraries.
-- If the file $t.c.expected exists, stdout of test must match this.

 ### Example: